inayatrahimdev/Personal-Finance-Dashboard/README.md

 # CSV File Format
 Make sure your CSV file has the following columns for the app to work correctly:

-•'Date': The date of the transaction (format: dd/mm/yyyy).
+1. 'Date': The date of the transaction (format: dd/mm/yyyy).
-•'Amount': The amount spent.
+2. 'Amount': The amount spent.
-•'Category': The category of the expense (e.g., Food, Rent, Entertainment).
+3. 'Category': The category of the expense (e.g., Food, Rent, Entertainment).

 # Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.